leftfield-geospatial/geedim/docs/getting_started/cli.rst

     geedim export --id COPERNICUS/S2_SR_HARMONIZED/20211220T080341_20211220T082827_T35HKC --type asset --folder geedim --crs EPSG:3857 --bbox 24.35 -33.75 24.45 -33.65 --scale 30 --dtype uint16

-Export pixel grid and bounds, cloud masking, image / band splitting, and piping behaviours are the same as with |download|_, and share the same options.
+Export projection and bounds, cloud masking, image / band splitting, and piping behaviours are the same as with |download|_, and share the same options.
 See that :ref:`section <geotiff>` for details.

 Compositing images
 ------------------